mccoy-lab/MAGE/analysis_pipeline/data_preparation/README.md

 Expression quantification was performed with raw reads using [Salmon](https://combine-lab.github.io/salmon/) with [GENCODE v38](https://www.gencodegenes.org/human/release_38.html) transcript annotations.

-Transcript-level pseudocounts from Salmon were merged to gene-level estimates, filtered, and normalized (normalization depends on downstream application).
+Transcript-level pseudocounts from Salmon were merged to gene-level estimates, filtered, and normalized (normalization depends on downstream application).<br><br>